LungCellAtlas/scRNAseq_pipelines/README.md

 ```
 $ ./LCA_pipeline_run.sh -p local -e /home/lisa/miniconda3/envs/cr3-velocyto-scanpy -s HELMHOLTZ -n lung_A1_cohort -u true -c 22 -m 80 -t 11 -o outdir_LCA -x "/home/lisa/LCA_pipeline/Samples_testdata_fullrun.txt" -l https://fake/upload/link
 ```
-The log of the run will be stored under LCA_pipeline_run.log, in the same folder as where the LCA_pipeline_run.sh is located.

 ## In case of problems
 Submit an issue on this GitHub page.